 Edgar works at the front desk of the Dean of Students Office and is the liaison for all DOS emails, phone calls and in-person requests.
 He also assists with various DOS events and activities.
 Working at Harvard University since 2003, he recently joined DOS after 2 years in Landscape Services and 8 years in HLS Facilities Management.
 Edgar has a Bachelor’s degree in Psychology and is certified as a Medical Interpreter.
 He is originally from Guaira-PR, Brazil and enjoys movies, bicycling and exploring the United States.

-Erika Hansen is the Online Coordinator in the Dean of Students Office.
+Erika Hansen is the Web and Communications Manager in the Dean of Students Office.
 She provides training and support to students in the maintenance and editing of student organization and journal websites.
 She also serves as the online liaison to other campus departments and assists student journals, organizations and the Dean of Students Office with various marketing and communications needs.
 Erika has a Master’s degree in Communication Arts from the New York Institute of Technology and a Bachelor’s degree in Media Studies from the University of Southern Maine.

 Carolyn Hubbard is the Accessibility Program Manager in the Dean of Students Office.
 She works closely with the Director of Student Affairs to determine and manage accommodations for students and guests at HLS.
 Before joining Accessibility Services at HLS, Carolyn worked in a special education program in Providence, RI where she conducted assessments, developed curriculum, and determined reasonable accommodations for students requiring additional support.
 In addition to her role as Accessibility Program Manager, Carolyn assists with HLS Wellness programming, which promotes students’ overall well-being.
 Carolyn has a Bachelor’s degree from the University of Rhode Island and a Master’s degree in Education from Lesley University.